Kirka

-Previously associated with Ilkka Lipsanen's The Islanders band, Kirka went on to record a wide array of rock and pop music.
-Some of his most famous songs include Hetki Lyö (Beat the Clock), Leijat (Kites) and Varrella virran (Down by the River).
+Previously associated with Ilkka Lipsanen's band, The Islanders, Kirka went on to record a wide array of rock and pop music.
+Some of his most famous songs include "Hetki Lyö" (Beat the Clock), "Leijat" (Kites) and "Varrella virran" (Down by the River).
 His 1988 album Surun Pyyhit Silmistäni (The Sadness in Your Eyes) went on to be one of the best sold records in Finnish history.
 He also represented Finland in the 1984 Eurovision Song Contest.

 Early life

 Kirill Babitzin was born in Helsinki in 1950 to a Russian family.
 His father, Leon Babitzin was from St. Petersburg and fled to Finland in the aftermath of the October Revolution.
 His mother, Elizaveta Babitzin (née Zarubina) was partially of German-Russian descent and was born in Lappeenranta.
 He first got into music at the age of five when his grandmother gave him an accordion.
 He won an accordion competition at the age of ten.